British actor Leslie Grantham dead at 71

 In 2004, he was ensnared in a tabloid scandal after taking part in webcam sex sessions with an undercover reporter from his “EastEnders” dressing room.
 He left the show soon afterward.

-Outside “EastEnders,” Grantham performed onstage, hosted a TV game show, wrote a children’s novel and appeared in a television series in Bulgaria.
+Grantham also performed onstage, hosted a TV game show, wrote a children’s novel and appeared in a television series in Bulgaria.

 Comments